Governance

 As mandated by the Constitution, Regulations or Election Policy, the timetable for the 2023 election year is outlined below.

-Please note that all elections will be conducted prior to the commencement of the RANZCOG Thirteenth Council in November 2023.
+Please note that all elections were conducted prior to the commencement of the RANZCOG Thirteenth Council in November 2023, with listed completion dates subject to casual vacancy elections.

 Body/PositionCommencementCompletion